Wound care center in San Jose, California

 Once you are comfortably situated inside the hyperbaric chamber, the pressure will gradually be increased and the temperature will temporarily rise.
 When the desired pressure is reached, the temperature will be adjusted to your comfort.

-Patients may experience temporary vision changes that should return to normal following completion of therapy.
-We recommend not changing your eye glasses prescription during the course of treatment.
-Some patients also feel fatigued during treatment, this is completely normal.
+You may experience temporary vision changes that should return to normal following completion of therapy.
+We recommend not changing your eyeglasses prescription during the course of treatment.
+If you feel fatigued during treatment, this is completely normal.

 Appointments at our wound center